Huegoxaga/notes/finance/related-concepts.md

         - `CTF` = `1 – [tax rate * CCA Rate(1 + Interest Rate/2)]/[(Interest Rate + CCA Rate)(1 + Interest Rate)]`
       - The PW of salvaged aseet adding the loss of tax saving by multiply proceeds from disposal by Capital Salvage Factor (`CSF`)
         - `CSF` = `1 – Tax Rate * CCA Rate/(Interest Rate + CCA Rate)`
+      - Use after-tax interest rate for the above formulas

 #### Rate of Return